Attrace methodology is superior in terms of GDPR compliance compared to any traditional affiliate marketing ecosystem

 Publick chain stores (anonymized) unidentifiable verification hashes to track all clicks and sales

-Private channels used for direct encrypted GDPR Data / information exchange between end-users (Advertisers and Publishers)
+Private channels used for direct encrypted GDPR Data / information exchange between end-users (Merchants and Publishers)

 Hashing is a technique that consists of replacing one attribute (typically a unique attribute) in a record by another (a unique numerical identifier) using a hash function.
 This is essentially the “fingerprint” of specific data.
 When processing personal data, a hash or identifier would be generated for each unit of personal data.
 Hashing is irreversible, which means the hash cannot be converted back into the personal data.
 The hashes corresponding to each unit of personal data will be stored in the blockchain network while the unit itself will remain stored with the end-user.